lindbrook/cholera/README.md

 ![](man/figures/README-expected-1.png)

 The second and third color each neighborhood's area by using either points or polygons.
 The polygon implementation is shown below.
-For exploration, the other options faster.
+For exploration, the first two options are faster.

 ``` r
 plot(neighborhoodWalking(case.set = "expected"), type = "area.polygons")